sylvainpolletvillard/postcss-grid-kiss/README.md

 Read PostCSS documentation for usage with Gulp, Webpack, Grunt or other build systems.

+## Fallback for older browsers

+As of October 2017, [CSS Grid Layout][w3c-spec] is a W3C Candidate Recommandation supported in all the evergreen browsers.
+It is available in Chrome 57, Firefox 52, Safari 10.1, Edge 16 and Opera 44.
+It is also supported on mobile iOS Safari and Chrome for Android.
+See [Can I Use][can-i-use] for more information on browser support.

+If you are looking for a polyfill for Grid layout to support older browsers, unfortunately, **it is impossible to make a pure CSS polyfill that is fully compliant with the Grid spec, because it let you do things that were not possible before**.

+What Grid-kiss proposes is not a *polyfill*, but a *fallback* that tries to simulate CSS Grid Layout using absolute positionning and `calc()` operator.
+This does not require JavaScript and only applies on browsers not supporting CSS Grid Layout, thanks to a `@supports` query.

+**With this fallback, Grid-kiss layouts will work on any browser supporting `calc()`, which is like [95% of browsers](http://caniuse.com/#search=calc).** But you should note that a fallback based on absolute positionning has some limitations:

+- It is only a fallback for `grid-kiss` declarations.
+The reason this fallback works is because of the constraints designed by purpose for grid-kiss layouts.
+Other Grid Layout properties such as `grid-gap` are not covered by this fallback.
+- New dimensions properties defined in the Grid layout specification such as `min-content`, `max-content`, `minmax()`, `fit-content` also are not supported
+- Zones with `position: absolute` are out of the flow.
+This implies that the container will no longer resize based on the zones content.
+Grid-kiss tries to calculate the total size of the grid when possible.
+If one of the rows/columns dimensions is `auto` or a fraction of the remaining space (`fr`), the height/width is set to `100%`.
+- Grid-kiss adds the property `box-sizing: border-box` to each zone so that they don't overlap because of their padding or border size.
+If you don't already use this property, it may change a bit the zones dimensions.
+- The CSS output is significally bigger, between 2x and 3x in size depending on the targeted browsers

+Internet Explorer does not support `@supports` 🙄 , so Grid-kiss needs to add another media query hack that is known to run only on IE: `@media screen and (min-width:\0)`.
+This extends support from **IE9 to IE11** at the cost of a bigger output size.
+If you don't care about Internet Explorer support and want to reduce the output size, you should omit IE in your [browserslist][browserslist].

+By default, Grid-kiss is looking in your [browserslist][browserslist] config for the list of supported browsers and automatically deduce what fallbacks are needed for your project by using [Can I Use data][can-i-use].
+You can override this automatic detection with the `browsers` and `fallback` options.

 ## Options

 Grid-kiss comes with a few options: